ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ### More important

-* Seems to be breaking indented bullets... (try editing this bugs-and-to-do.md file to see)
 * ~~Converts fancier (colspan/rowspan) HTML tables (and breaks them badly)~~ -> update: use custom `<htmlprotect>` tag to protect them where needed
   * Optionally... don't convert table to markdown if colspan or rowspan attributes?
 * **Need to test editor on all site pages now**